webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 #### Finished
 Finished is encrypted and contains a hash of all messages.
 This is to assert that the handshake was not tampered with.

+### Key Generation
+** What input generates the master secret**

 ## SRTP
+SRTP is a protocol designed just for encrypting RTP packets.
+Unlike DTLS it had no handshake mechanism.
+To start a SRTP

+### Session Creation
+### Encrypting a packet

 ## DTLS and SRTP together